 Many startups are achieving success by redefining how the economy works.

-operational costs and delivering more value to customers,
+operational costs and delivering more value to customers, by leveraging

-centers new technology is supporting more efficient and effective practices.
+centers new technology is supporting more efficient and effective

-and the emergence of HealthTech doesn’t mean fewer risks.
+healthcare for years, and the emergence of HealthTech doesn’t mean fewer

-A recent publication at Maturitas (Coventry & Branley, 2018)
+recent publication at Maturitas (Coventry & Branley, 2018) describes the

-describes the cybersecurity challenges healthcare is currently facing.
+cybersecurity challenges healthcare is currently facing.
+The potential

-economic exploitation of medical health records,
+economic exploitation of medical health records, the number of

 How to manage healthcare cybersecurity risks with this overload of interconnected devices and data?
 We believe organizations (specifically HealthTech companies) could learn from what has been innovative in healthcare management.